What Is Pattern Recognition and Why It Matters? Definitive Guide

 - Handwriting Recognition is a variation of text transcription with a more significant emphasis on the visual element.
 However, this time, the OCR algorithm uses a comparative engine to process the handwriting sample.
 A good example of this is Google Handwriting Input.
 While this technique’s primary goal is to the transcript, it is also used to verify signature and other handwriting samples (for example, for signing contracts or handwritten will);

-The main algorithms at work in image recognition are a combination of unsupervised and supervised machine learning algorithm.
+The main algorithms at work in image recognition are a combination of unsupervised and supervised machine learning algorithms.

-First supervised algorithm is used to train the model on the labeled datasets, i.e., examples of the depiction of the objects.
+The first supervised algorithm is used to train the model on the labeled datasets, i.e., examples of the depiction of the objects.
 Then the unsupervised algorithm is used to explore an input image.
-After this, a supervised algorithm kicks in and classifies the patterns as related to the particular category of object (for example, an ink pen).
+After this, a supervised algorithm kicks in and classifies the patterns as related to the particular category of objects (for example, an ink pen).

 There are two main use cases for Image Recognition: